 Apple have at long last released a security update which supposedly addresses the three holes found a fortnight ago.
 Strangely, this update doesn't have everyone feeling all fuzzy inside.
-For a full discussion of this issue, visit the CLIX forum by clicking the image at right.

 The chief strength of Unix in this connected age is the fact that it has multiple perimeters; the glaring weakness of Windows is that it has but one.

 The big difference between OS X and Unix is that OS X is not really Unix anymore and that there are not only chinks in the armour, there are holes.